-- Respondents' retaliation against Dr. Khan Suri is one application of Respondents' 36.
-Policy to apprehend, detain, transfer, and deport noncitizens whom Respondents perceive are supportive of Palestinian rights or critical of Israel, because of their actual or imputed speech, viewpoint, religion, national origin, or protected associations, including associations with Palestinians. - 37.
+- 31. Respondents' retaliation against Dr. Khan Suri is one application of Respondents' Policy to apprehend, detain, transfer, and deport noncitizens whom Respondents perceive are supportive of Palestinian rights or critical of Israel, because of their actual or imputed speech, viewpoint, religion, national origin, or protected associations, including associations with Palestinians. - 32.
 In the fall of 2023, thousands of students across the United States from a wide range of racial, ethnic, religious, and socioeconomic backgrounds began organizing on their campuses, many criticizing what they saw as the steadfast support of their universities and the U.S. government for Israel's policies in Gaza.
-Like Dr. Khan Suri and Ms. Saleh, these students expressed concern about the death toll in Gaza as a result of Israel's military operations. - 38.
+Like Dr. Khan Suri and Ms. Saleh, these students expressed concern about the death toll in Gaza as a result of Israel's military operations. - 33.
 These campus protests resulted in opponents of these students' messages including President Donald J. Trump-mischaracterizing campus speech in favor of Palestinian rights or critical of Israel as inherently supportive of Hamas and antisemitic.
-For example, in several instances, President Trump described a Jewish lawmaker who had criticized Israeli Prime Minister Benjamin Netanyahu as "a proud member of Hamas" and "a Palestinian," using "Palestinian" as a slur.2 - 39.
-During his campaign for re-election, President Trump repeatedly vowed to use visa revocations as a tactic to pursue his policy of silencing activities on university campuses that were supportive of Palestinian rights or critical of Israel.
+For example, in several instances, President Trump described a Jewish lawmaker who had criticized Israeli Prime Minister Benjamin Netanyahu as "a proud member of Hamas" and "a Palestinian," using "Palestinian" as a slur.